garciart/flask-demo/tracker/tracker_04a/README.md

 coverage html --directory tracker_04a/tests/htmlcov
 ```

 Coverage will create and populate the `tracker_04a/tests/htmlcov` directory with a web page.
-Open a browswer and navigate to <tracker/tracker_04a/tests/htmlcov/index.html> to see the web page.
+Open a browser and navigate to <tracker/tracker_04a/tests/htmlcov/index.html> to see the web page.

 When you are finished, move on to the next version.